Reframing Modern Health Concerns Heading link

 One of the noted accomplishments of our Health Matters-centered research is the patent for Prezista, an essential part of the current HIV-maintenance regimen that helps boost immune cells and lower the viral load.
 (This has been the largest royalty producer for the UI system for quite some time.)
 Prezista was the result of work by a UIC Chemistry Professor, Dr. Arun Ghosh.
 His work extended the life of HIV-positive patients and provided an alternative treatment for drug resistance.
 Dr. Wonhwa Cho, a Distinguished Professor of Chemistry who collaborated with Dr. Ghosh, hopes to continue this tradition of fundamental science to clinical impact by seeking to understand how cholesterol and lipids influence cell signaling and thus, cell function.
 His work may be critical in helping us understand the disparity in outcomes for overweight patients with cancer and may provide new avenues for therapeutic combinations.

 Water is one of the core issues of twenty-first-century policy and science.
 LAS faculty members recognize the need to protect this precious resource.
-The influence of fresh water on health and wellbeing is illustrated by the research of Dr. Rachel Havrelock (English) and Dr. Max Berkelhammer (Earth and Environmental Sciences).
+The influence of freshwater on health and wellbeing is illustrated by the research of Dr. Rachel Havrelock (English) and Dr. Max Berkelhammer (Earth and Environmental Sciences).
 Dr. Havrelock connects water management in the Middle East to social and political instability in the region.
-She is also one of the founders of the UIC Freshwater Laboratory which seeks to understand and inform the policy and politics surrounding the water issues in the Great Lakes Region.
+She is also one of the founders of The Freshwater Lab which seeks to understand and inform the policy and politics surrounding the water issues in the Great Lakes Region.
 From a complementary scientific perspective, Dr. Berkelhammer investigates the water cycle and how ecological and environmental changes influence the availability of water.

 Adolescent Tobacco Use